unirakun/k-redux-factory/README.md

 We like to write Redux code as simple as possible and use its middlewares to handle real world problems.
 From this point of view, our Redux code base is simpler : it's like a key/value store.
 But one drawback is the amount of duplicated code, each resource has its own reducers, actions and selectors.

-To avoid Redux code base from growing, inconsistency and lowering maintainability, we created this lightweight library that is a factory of reducers, actions and selectors.
+We created this lightweight library, a factory of reducers, actions and selectors, to avoid inconsistency and painful maintainability from our growing Redux code base.

 ## Installation
  - `yarn add trampss-redux-factory`